aarondwi/together/README.md

 We use 1 message per `Submit()` for the normal usage to mimic the outermost services, which need to combine many small messages.
 The `SubmitMany()` benchmarks use a batch of 256 to mimic upstream services, which can receive batches from outer services, instead of one by one.

-## TODO: Nice to have
+## Nice to have

-1. Dynamic sizing of batch sizes, waiting time, and worker number.
+1. Dynamic sizing of batch sizes, waiting time, or worker number.
 Based on upstream latency and/or work in queue, or even custom (?).
 2. Support for generic, once golang supports it.
 (How to adapt combiner's semantic though?)
-3. Map-based batch.
-Useful typically for case where multiple keys could be the same.